jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-undef.md

 # Disallow undeclared variables in JSX (jsx-no-undef)

-This rules can help you locate potential ReferenceErrors resulting from misspellings or missing components.
+This rule helps locate potential ReferenceErrors resulting from misspellings or missing components.

 ## Rule Details